 - 4.5 Stars – Excellent: a score of 4.5 stars indicates the product is of an extremely high quality with only minor issues that don’t affect most users.
 Any product that scores 4.5 stars overall earns a Trusted Reviews ‘Recommended’ award.

-- 4 Stars – Very Good: a 4-star score means most people will find little fault with the product and would be comfortable recommending it to a friend.
-Some products that score 4 stars overall can earn a Trusted Reviews Recommended Award if they score 4.5-stars for value.
+- 4 Stars – Recommended: a 4-star score means most people will find little fault with the product and would be comfortable recommending it to a friend.
+Products that score 4 stars overall earn a Trusted Reviews Recommended Award.

 - 3-3.5 Stars – Good: most people should be satisfied with a product that scores in this range, even if it has a few faults that prevent it from scoring higher.
 If you can find it discounted and the flaws aren’t a deal-breaker for you then it will be a worthwhile purchase.